plan5/remarkable-gocryptfs/README.md

 # remarkable-gocryptfs

+## THIS APP IS BEING MERGED WITH [remarvin](https://github.com/plan5/remarvin) AND WILL NOT BE MAINTAINED ANYMORE.
+## CHECK OUT REMARVIN FOR A FULLY GUI BASED ENCRYPTION SETUP

 A non-failsafe way of encrypting reMarkable tablets' internal storage

 So I've taken some steps to encrypt my reMarkable Notebooks on the device with the help of gocryptfs.